-A Correction will not be changed or moved unless exceptional circumstances arise.
+A Reflection will not be changed or moved unless exceptional circumstances arise.

-An after-school sporting fixture, an enrichment event, a GP doctor's appointment or picking up siblings from a local primary school are not exceptional circumstances and students will be expected to complete their Correction.
-If students want to attend their sporting fixtures, enrichment activities and help out their families they must make the right choices when they are learning.
-Before a Correction is issued (unless it is intentionally unsafe behaviour) there will always be a chance and a choice to change their behaviour.
+An after-school sporting fixture, a GP doctor's appointment or picking up siblings from a local primary school are not exceptional circumstances and students will be expected to complete their time in the Reflection Room.
+If students want to attend their sporting fixtures and help out their families they must make the right choices when they are learning.
 If parents feel there are exceptional circumstances they can contact the school on the number provided on the text message and we will be happy to discuss this.

-What happens if students choose not to follow the Corridor Climate?
-Chances...Choices...Corrections
+What happens if students do not follow Corridor Climate?